-If Ignition can fix the occasional glitches this is in my top 2 of poker software clients worldwide.
+If Ignition can fix the occasional glitches, this is in my top 3 of poker software clients worldwide.

 Anonymous tables, a download-free mobile client, Zone Poker, and easy on the eyes?
-That’s how they earned my perfect score.
+That’s how they earned my favor.

 The 3 most important parts